Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Data Design

-We are not using databases for this project.
-All data will be stored in a text file.
+No data will be saved when the product game is closed.
+All local variables like Player health, score, name, volume and et cetera will be handled by our scripts will the product game is running.
+Data design does not apply to our project.

 # Business Rules

-Currently there are no external guidelines or rules regarding our work.
+Currently, there are no official rules or guidelines we must follow regarding video games.
+However, we will strive to make sure our game is understandable and playable by people of all levels of videogame experience.

 # User Interface Design